Adding a trickle of waves to eye color is perfect for those of you who wishes to go on a relaxing vacation near the ocean.

-Firstly, pick the photo you want to edit.
-You can choose one from your personal photo gallery or use any of the three stock options: Pixabay, Unsplash, and Bing.
+As a first step, pick a photo you want to edit.
+Choose one from your personal photo gallery or from our library.
 It is preferable to have a close-up of a person’s eyes or a portrait.

-Disclaimer: The reflection will look effective on most eye colors but the blending can be tricky on very dark eyes.
+Disclaimer: The reflection will look effective on most eye colors while the blending can be tricky on very dark eyes.

-Now that the background layer is uploaded it is time for the foreground ocean layer.
-Click on the “Add New Layer” button.
-It will redirect you to the image options tab where you, once again, can choose an image from your gallery or the stock archive.
+Now that the background layer is uploaded it is time to add the foreground ocean layer.
+Click on the “+” button and "Image".
+Now you are redirected to the image options tab.
+Here, choose an image from your gallery or the stock archive.
 You are now free to resize the image to suit the eye size.

-It is time to erase the useless parts of the image to suit the shape of the iris.
-Click the Refine tool on the left.
-You can then zoom into the image with the – and + at the bottom for better accuracy.
+It is time to erase useless parts of the image to suit the shape of the iris.
+Click on the Refine tool.
+You can then zoom into the image for better accuracy.
 Start by adjusting the brush size and strength with the sliders and erase the photo to fit the eye.
 Do not forget to erase the area falling in the dark pupil!

 The erased edges of the ocean layer can look sharp and unnatural at first.
-To help it blend you can use Pixomatic’s new Blur tool.
+To help it blend, use the Blur tool.
 Choose the manual option to use the brush.
-For better control, you can adjust the brush size, strength, opacity, and intensity.
-Simply brush over the outer edges of the photo and lightly over the borders near the pupil.
+For better control, adjust the brush size, strength, opacity, and intensity.
+Then, simply brush over the outer edges of the photo and lightly over the borders near the pupil.

 And voila!
 Your photo has a touch of ocean breeze.

 Feel free to experiment with different eye colors and wave types!
 Pixomatic has all the tools to blend layers together.